pgRouting/pgrouting/src/max_flow/doc/pgr_edmondsKarp.rst

 .. index::
-    single: maxFlowEdmondsKarp(One to One) - Proposed
+    single: edmondsKarp(One to One) - Proposed

 One to One
 .....................................................................